jairandresdiazp/SelectTransform/README.md

 ### function httpPost

-this function allow send post and return data of dataset extern
+allows to recover by post any value of an external dataset

 | Param | Description |Required |
 | ------ | ------ | ------ |